-- Resume listing work experience, including voluntary, and relevant accomplishments, awards, and honors. - c.
+- b.
+Resume listing work experience, including voluntary, and relevant accomplishments, awards, and honors. - c.
 Official post-secondary academic transcripts from all institutions attended. - d.
-Three (3) letters of recommendation from individuals who the applicant feels are most qualified to evaluate their academic potential and leadership potential in public health.
+Three (3) letters of recommendation from academic and professional sources who the applicant feels are most qualified to evaluate their academic potential and leadership potential in public health.
+At least one of the three letters must come from an academic source.
+The applicant may submit more than three letters of recommendation.